ecfm/CMU-MultimodalSDK/README.md

 --> Have a look at the newly released RAVEN model: https://github.com/victorywys/RAVEN - https://arxiv.org/pdf/1811.09362.pdf

---> **mmmodelsdk is now released.
-Most of our fusion approaches are available under this new mmsdk module.**

-BERT embeddings now available for CMU-MOSI.
+--> BERT embeddings now available for CMU-MOSI.

-**Raw data now available for download outside SDK - download from http://immortal.multicomp.cs.cmu.edu/raw_datasets/**.
+--> **Raw data now available for download outside SDK - download from http://immortal.multicomp.cs.cmu.edu/raw_datasets/**.

-**To see what our next steps are for the SDK please look at next_steps.md**
+--> **To see what our next steps are for the SDK please look at next_steps.md**

 ## CMU Multimodal Data SDK (mmdatasdk)